kujain/S22-5505_Javascript/class-11-workflow-setup.md

 Since this requires webpack, an additional webpack config file is required for it to handle the  bundling process.
 Create a  webpack.config.js file and update its content from: https://github.com/kujain/S22-5505_Javascript/blob/main/webpack.config.js

+You also need a `/babelrc` file in the folder, but that's already been provided in this boilerplate for you.

 Then run:
 ```
 gulp